-The Investment Manager will review all SFDR mandatory Principal Adverse Impacts Indicators to assess the relevance to the Sub-Fund, those that are not considered applicable do not form part of the proprietary systematic investment process.
+The Investment Manager will review all SFDR mandatory Principal Adverse Impacts Indicators to assess the relevance to the Sub-Fund.
 HSBC's Responsible Investment Policy sets out the approach taken to identify and respond to principal adverse sustainability impacts and how HSBC considers ESG sustainability risks as these can adversely impact the securities the Sub-Fund invest in.
 HSBC uses third party screening providers to identify companies with a poor track record in managing ESG risks.